IRS decides people who got money from Norfolk Southern after Ohio derailment won't be taxed on it

 The fact that residents were told they had to pay taxes on the money from the railroad was a sore spot for the people who are still struggling to recover from the derailment.

-“That is good news.
-I don’t know why they didn’t do that from the very beginning then,” East Palestine resident Misti Allison said.
-“I think that East Palestine residents and those that have been impacted by the train derailment have really been the victims of a huge chemical calamity and huge disaster.
-And so it’s great that the IRS is stepping in and making sure that those that are impacted don’t have any additional burden associated with this.”
+“I don’t know why they didn’t do that from the very beginning,” East Palestine resident Misti Allison said.
+“The IRS ruling is a positive step in the right direction, but it’s menial in the big picture.
+I do hope that President Biden holds true to his promise that what Norfolk Southern ‘cannot make whole’ that ‘the government will make whole.'"

+Residents are weighing whether to accept a share of a $600 million class action settlement Norfolk Southern agreed to or opt out of that deal so they can file their own individual lawsuits.
+Later this month, they'll be able to hear the result of the National Transportation Safety Board's investigation into the derailment at a hearing in East Palestine.
+Previously, the safety board said the crash was likely caused by an overheating bearing on one of the railcars that wasn't caught soon enough by trackside sensors to prevent the derailment.

-U.S. Sen. Sherrod Brown, who has been fighting for the designation on behalf of his constituents in Ohio, said it shouldn't have taken the IRS this long to realize the derailment was a disaster.
+U.S. Sen. Sherrod Brown of Ohio said it shouldn't have taken the IRS this long to realize the derailment was a disaster.

 “This is a long overdue step — the people of East Palestine should never have had to pay taxes on assistance they needed in the wake of the train derailment," Brown said.